Penal labor in the United States: Modern prison labor systems

 Prison labor in the US is mostly optional.
 Although inmates are paid for their labor in most states, they usually receive less than $1 per hour.
 As of 2017, Arkansas, Georgia, and Texas did not pay inmates for any work whether inside the prison (such as custodial work and food services) or in state-owned businesses.
 Additionally, Alabama, Florida, Mississippi, Oklahoma, and South Carolina allowed unpaid labor for at least some jobs.
 Incarcerated individuals who are required to work typically receive minimal to no job training resulting in situations where their health and safety could potentially be compromised.
 Prison workers in the US are generally exempt from workers' rights and occupational safety protections, including when seriously injured or killed.
-Often times, inmates that are often overworked through penal labor do not receive any proper education or opportunities of "rehabilitation" to maximize profits off the cheap labor produced.
+Oftentimes, inmates that are often overworked through penal labor do not receive any proper education or opportunities of "rehabilitation" to maximize profits off the cheap labor produced.
 Many incarcerated workers also struggle to purchase basic necessities as prices of goods continue to soar, meanwhile prison wages continue to stay the same.
 For example, "a 10-ounce pouch of beans used to cost $1.21 in September 2021, now costs 1.51," this almost 25% increase can have detrimental effects on what prisoners could afford to buy, leaving many hungry & unable to contact their families from the outside without financially crippling themselves.
 Despite companies raising the prices of their products in prisons, the profit margins from the same companies have begun to hit record high numbers in overall revenue generated.
-The company Aramark "reported a $16 billion increase of revenue in 2022, a 35% increase from 2021," showing that these companies that distribute many products to prisons are increasing their prices meanwhile the cost of labor & prison wages stays the same.
+The company Aramark "reported a $16 billion increase of revenue in 2022, a 35% increase from 2021," showing that these companies that distribute many products to prisons are increasing their prices meanwhile the cost of labor and prison wages stays the same.